decision-making-mike/sql-postgresql-learning/README.md

 A blog documenting me learning of SQL and PostgreSQL

+## 29 Oct, 2024 (day 16)

+Other actitivies allowed me not to do anything.

 ## 28 Oct, 2024 (days 12 to 15)

 I decided not to post during the previous 3 days.
 The thing is, I have accidentally committed new DDL without checking whether it works.
 It was then that, first, I would push changes I was not sure they work and commit and push changes of the README, that is the blog entries, or, second, I would branch off and commit and push changes of the README onto the new branch, or, third, I would push nothing and check whether the new DDL work at first.
 I have chosen the third option, as the first was irresponsible, and the second seemed to be too much of a hard work with understanding again how Git branching works.